MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/add-team-members-grid.md

 Dynamics 365 Project Operations includes a Resource manager dashboard that provides a visual overview of resource demand and utilization throughout the organization.
 You can use the charts on this dashboard to visualize the following information:

-- **Resource demand**: The **Active Resource Request** chart shows resources that have been submitted.The resources are aggregated by either role or project.
+- **Resource demand**: The **Active Resource Request** chart shows resources that have been submitted.
+The resources are aggregated by either role or project.
 - **Unsubmitted resource demand**: The **Unassigned Resource Demand** chart shows all the resource requirements that haven't been submitted.
 This chart helps Resource managers view demand that isn't firm and might be submitted through a resource request.
 - **Billable utilization for the past week**: The **Utilization by Role** chart shows the percentage of the organization's actual billable utilization by role against the target billable utilization by role.